ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 • Do not use volatile liquid (such as thinner or gas) to clean the air conditioner.
 Otherwise, it may damage the surface.

-• Do not use liquid or corrosive detergent clean the appliance and do not splash water or other liquid onto it, otherwise, it may damage the plastic components, or even cause electric shock.
+• Do not use liquid or corrosive detergent to clean the appliance and do not splash water or other liquid onto it, otherwise, it may damage the plastic components, or even cause electric shock.

 Clean outer case and grille